YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 You need to pump during the night.
 Our prolactin levels are highest during the night.
 You need to take advantage of this.
 Pumping during the night is important, even if you produce tons of milk.

-It is always a good idea to have some extra in the freezer.
+It is always a good idea to have some extra breast milk in the freezer.
 A couple of days is a minimum.
 A couple of weeks is ideal.

 If you are meeting your baby’s needs and not making any extra you will add 1-2 pumping sessions per day.
 This will gradually increase how much you make so you can get some extra milk stored in the freezer.